merliseclyde/BAS/cran-comments.md

 ## Submission reason

+Bugs:

+- fixed issue #89: ERROR noted under Additional Issues: C23 (Checks of compiling C code in C23 mode) on CRAN check page for compiling C code with clang19 reported 11/16/24.
+Removed legacy code that was causing the error.

-Bugs: Fixed Issue #87: Prior inclusions probabilities appear incorrect for a Bernoulli(.2) prior when always including one other predictor bug
+- Fixed Issue #87: Prior inclusions probabilities appear incorrect for a Bernoulli(.2) prior when always including one other predictor bug

 ## Test environments